 In the first of these studies we focused on void swelling of annealed pure iron in a beam-rastered irradiation, showing that the injected interstitial effect indeed suppresses swelling [?].
 In the second of these studies it was shown rastering suppresses swelling compared to non-rastered fixed beams [?].
 As shown in figure 1 the two most salient features of the first study were the very strong impact of the injected interstitial effect to suppress to very high doses the void swelling throughout the injected ion range, and the second was the appearance of a double-peak swelling distribution in the fore-range in front of injected ion range.
 A similar observation was made in self-ion irradiations on pure nickel many years earlier [?,?].
 Occasionally, double peaks are observed in other alloys, but the possibility cannot be discounted that compositional segregation along the range might be contributing to this observation.

 While the injected interstitial effect was not unexpected, the appearance of a double peak in the fore-range of iron and nickel was rather surprising, with the possibility entertained whether it might be an experimental artifact or a real characteristic of ion irradiation.
-In this paper we model the time-dependent development of depth-dependent void swelling in annealed pure iron as a function of irradiation temperature and accumulated dose produced during non-rastered 3.5 MeV Fe ion irradiation.
+In this paper we model the time-dependent development of depth-dependent void swelling in annealed pure iron as a function of irradiation temperature and accumulated dose produced during non-rastered irradiation with 3.5 MeV Fe ions.
 It is found that both the double peak and the injected interstitial suppression effects are consequences of the defect imbalance effect, reproducing the observed behavior.
-This model can then be used to forecast swelling behavior in pure iron for other temperatures, dpa rates, ion energies, rastering frequencies, etc.
+This model can then be used to forecast swelling behavior in pure iron and possibly more complex iron-base alloys for other temperatures, dpa rates, ion energies, rastering frequencies, etc.

 2. Methodology